Freetz/freetz/docs/patches/README.md

     Removes /usr/sbin/dsl_control.
 This saves about 540-669 KB of uncompressed data size.
 Select this only if you don't use the the DSL modem.
 See http://wehavemorefun.de/fritzbox/Dsl_control

   * **[Remove dsld](REMOVE_DSLD.md)<a id='remove-dsld'></a>**<br>
-    Remove DSL daemon (dsld), if you are planning to use your box as a simple IP client in ATA mode.
+    Remove DSL daemon (dsld), if you are planning to use your box as a simple IP client ("Internet mitbenuten") without routing.
+ATA ("via Lan1") and DSL mode will not work anymore.
 ATTENTION: You won't be able to use your box as a modem nor a router anymore.
 As well do *not* use this option if your ATA mode box uses PPoE passthrough, because in this case dsld is still needed!
 Furthermore, selecting this patch also selects the UPnP patch, because UPnP must be deactivated anyway for IP clients, otherwise dsld will be used again.
 You can find the UPnP settings in the German web UI under Einstellungen System Netzwerkeinstellungen Statusinformationen ueber UPnP uebertragen (empfohlen) Thirdly, the usermand patch will also be selected if you activate this option, because kernel module userman.ko always depends on kdsldmod.ko which is stripped by this patch.

   * **<u>Remove dtrace</u><a id='remove-dtrace'></a>**<br>
     Remove /usr/bin/dtrace.
 This utility is only needed to trace ISDN D-channel.
 This will save about 87kB uncompressed size.